jorgecardleitao/private-jets/README.md

 > `https://private-jets.fra1.digitaloceanspaces.com`

 and has anonymous and public read permissions.
+See [`methodology.md`](./methodology.md) for details.

 ## Getting starter